KacemiBadr/KacemiBadr.github.io/tabs/about.md

 - German : Elementary Proficiency A1

 ## Current interest

-- ECUs in Electrical Vehicles
-- Hardware / Software dependencies in Automotive
+### Hardware:
+- Aurix TriCore architecture INFINEON
+### Software:
+- CANoe for CAN communication purpose
+- winIDEA for debugging
+- Eclipse CDT

-For further information do not hesitate to contact me.
+For further information do not hesitate to contact me (Badrkacemi.20@gmail.com)